 How To Get There

-Jiufen is adjacent to Jinguashi and it’s about a two-hour journey from Taipei including walking on via train or bus.
-For the train journey you need to travel to Riufang Train Station.
+Jiufen is adjacent to Jinguashi and it’s about a two-hour journey from Taipei including arriving via train or bus.
+For the train journey you need to travel to the Riufang Train Station.
 There’s a bus 788 that can take you from then on in.
-If you want to solely take the bus head to Zhongxiao Fuxing terminal then take the 1062 bus into the Old Street, Jiufen.
+If you want to solely take the bus heading to Zhongxiao Fuxing terminal, then take the 1062 bus into the Old Street, Jiufen.

 To go into Jinguashi after Jiufen, take the 788 bus past Jiufen.

 The first thing visitor’s do when reaching Jiufen is exploring Jiufen Old Street.
 Wall to wall with restaurants, cafes, souvenir shops and bundles of teahouses, Jiufen Old Street is charming to say the least.
 Devour Taiwanese specialties like Xiao Long Bao or sweet potato-boiled soup and wash them down with Taiwan Beer (yes, that’s the brand name).